Toba Tek Singh District: British Raj

 Toba Tek Singh was developed by the British toward the end of the 19th Century when a canal system was built.
 People from all over the Punjab (from the current Pakistani and Indian Punjab) moved there as farmlands were allotted to them.
 Most of the people who migrated there belonged to Lahore, Jalandhar ,Hoshiarpur and Sialkot districts.

 The Imperial Gazetteer of India described the tehsil of Toba Tek Singh as follows:

 Tehsil of the new Lyallpur District, Punjab, lying between 30°50' and 31°23' N. and 72° 20' and 72°54' E., with an area of 865 sqmi.
 The population in 1906 was 148,984.
 It contains 342 villages, including Toba Tek Singh (population, 1,874), the headquarters, and Gojra (2,589), an important grain market on the Wazirabad-Khanewal branch of the North-Western Railway.
 The land revenue in 1905-6 amounted to Rupees 470,000.
 The tehsil consists of a level plain, wholly irrigated by the Chenab Canal.
 The soil, which is very fertile in the east of the tehsil, becomes sandy towards the west.
 The boundaries of the tehsil were somewhat modified at the time of the formation of the new District of Faisalabad (formerly called Lyallpur).

 The predominantly Muslim population supported Muslim League and Pakistan Movement.
 After the creation of Pakistan in 1947, the minority Hindus and Sikhs migrated to India while the Muslim refugees from eastern Punjab settled in the Toba Tek Singh District.

 After independence

+The present Toba Tek Singh district was a Tehsil of Lyallpur District which was given the status of a district by the Punjab government in 1982 and Gojra and Kamalia became new Tehsils.
+In 2013 Pir Mahal was also given the status of Tehsil.

-During the 1970s, when many Pakistani cities were renamed to change names given after British Rulers to their original or native names, or to names more acceptable to the local population (for example, Montgomery was renamed to its old original name Sahiwal), Toba Tek Singh remained one of the very few cities to maintain its original name mainly because of noble reputation of Tek Singh.
-In 1982, Toba Tek Singh, formerly a subdivision, was separated from Faisalabad District and became a separate district.
+After the creation of Pakistan, when many Pakistani cities were renamed to names more acceptable to the local population, Toba Tek Singh was one of the few cities that retained its original name.

+Kisan conference 1970

-in 1970, the historical Kisan Conference saw 200,000 Kisans (peasants) and progressive people from the whole country gathered in Toba Tek Singh.
-The conference had a great impact on the political history of Pakistan.
+In Toba Tek Singh, the left parties held a farmers' conference on 23–25 March 1970, which was led by Maulana Bhashani.
+In this historic farmers' conference, 200,000 farmers and progressives from across the country gathered at the Toba Tek Sangh.
+This conference had a great impact on the political history of Pakistan.
+The farmers' conference made Toba Tek Singh famous in the country.
+Toba Tek Singh was chosen to host the farmers' conference because it was not only an important agricultural area but also had left-wing ideological leaders present before the partition of India.